-Hull has guided 94 indoor and outdoor individual conference champions while at Hamilton, including Graham Sadler '14.
-Sadler made the 2012 NESCAC all-conference team for finishing first in the high jump at the conference championships and was ECAC indoor all-conference for the high jump earlier that year.
+Hull has guided 98 indoor and outdoor individual conference champions while at Hamilton.
 A total of 34 school indoor and outdoor records have been broken or tied since Hull's first season in 1992.

 Academic excellence is also important to Hull.
-Seven student-athletes made the NESCAC winter and spring all-academic teams in 2013.
-Miles Blackburn '13 was elected to the Epsilon chapter of Phi Beta Kappa, which is the nation's oldest and most prestigious honor society, and Hashem Zikry '13 was voted to the College Sports Information Directors of America (CoSIDA) Division III Academic All-District Team for men's track & field/cross country.
+Six student-athletes made the NESCAC winter and spring all-academic teams in 2014.
+Miles Blackburn '13 was elected to the Epsilon chapter of Phi Beta Kappa, which is the nation's oldest and most prestigious honor society, in 2013.
+Hashem Zikry '13 was voted to the 2013 College Sports Information Directors of America (CoSIDA) Division III Academic All-District Team for men's track & field/cross country.

 Hull is a USATF Level I and Level II certified coach.
-Overall, he has developed 16 All-Americans, including national champions in the 800, 1,500 and 5,000 meters, the mile and the steeplechase.
+He has developed 16 All-Americans, including national champions in the 800, 1,500 and 5,000 meters, the mile and the steeplechase.
 Hull was the head cross country and track & field coach at SUNY Cortland and SUNY Plattsburgh before he arrived at Hamilton.
-He was named the SUNYAC coach of the year while at Cortland in 1985-86.
+He was named the SUNYAC Coach of the Year while at Cortland in 1985-86.

 Hull received bachelor's and master's degrees from Frostburg State University in Maryland.
 He resides in New Hartford with his wife Ellen, who is Hamilton's head women's cross country and track & field coach.
 They have two daughters -- Emily and Juliet.

-Kosgei finished first in the 800- and 1,500-meter run at the 2009 NESCAC championships, and was named the most outstanding male performer of the meet.
-He finished first in the same events at the 2008 NESCAC meet and won the steeplechase at the 2007 NESCAC championships.
+Kosgei finished first in the 800- and 1,500-meter run at the 2009 NESCAC Championships, and was named the meet's most outstanding male performer.
+He finished first in the same events at the 2008 NESCAC meet and won the steeplechase at the 2007 NESCAC Championships.

-Jerome Rudolph is in his first year as a member of the Hamilton College men's and women's track & field staff.
+Jerome Rudolph is in his second year as an assistant on the Hamilton College track and field coaching staff.
 Rudolph assists with the jumping events.

-Rudolph is a graduate of Lafayette College, where he earned a degree in economics and business.
-He is pursuing his master's from Southeastern Louisiana University.
-Rudolph was a member of the football and track & field programs at both schools.
+Rudolph is a graduate of Lafayette, where he earned a degree in economics and business.

-Jerry Tine is in his 12th season as an assistant track & field coach at Hamilton College.
-Tine coaches the pole vault and horizontal jumps.
-In 2013, he coached Hannah Jaiven '14 to NESCAC and New York State Collegiate Track Conference (NYSCTC) all-conference outdoor honors in the pole vault.
+Tine coached Hannah Jaiven '14 to NESCAC and New York State Collegiate Track Conference (NYSCTC) all-conference outdoor honors in the pole vault in 2013.
 The NYSCTC award was her second.
 Jimmy Alexis '13 earned places on the NYSCTC all-conference indoor team and the all-NESCAC team for finishing first in the pole vault at those championship meets.
 Alexis holds the school indoor record in the event and Jaiven owns the women's indoor and outdoor marks.

 Akilah Bond '09 earned a pair of All-America honors in the triple jump as she finished seventh at the 2007 and 2009 NCAA Division III Indoor Championships under Tine's guidance.
 Bond qualified for the indoor and outdoor NCAA meets in the triple jump in 2008.